Quick Summary

 In essence, your Vue application’s architecture will reflect your organization’s structure, influencing how you should plan your project’s layout.

-Whether you’re building a small app or an enterprise-level solution, this guide covers various project structures suited to different scales and complexities.
+Whether you’re building a small app or an enterprise-level solution, this guide covers specific project structures suited to different scales and complexities.

 1. Flat Structure: Perfect for Small Projects